-This study has assessed how the commercially interesting red alga $Palmaria\ palmata$ and green alga $Ulva\ lactuca$ are responding to $H_2O_2$ exposure.
-The state of the photosynthetic apparatus was mapped by two different methods.
-The oxygen evolution was measured during increasing light levels, for both species.
-In addition, fluorescence lifetime and intensity measurements were taken of $U.\ lactuca$ .
+This study has assessed how the commercially interesting red alga Palmaria palmata and green alga Ulva lactuca are responding to H_2O_2 exposure.
+The state of their photosynthetic apparatus has been mapped by two different methods.
+The oxygen evolution has been measured during increasing light levels for both species.
+In addition, fluorescence lifetime and intensity measurements were taken of U. lactuca.

 Even though there were not always visible signs after exposure, the photosynthetic apparatus in both species were affected.
-U. lactuca showed a higher tolerance towards H2O2 compared to P. palmata.
+U. lactuca showed a higher tolerance towards H_2O_2 compared to P. palmata.
 Concentrations equivalent to 10% and 25% of a normal treatment dose in net pens, lowered the estimated maximum photosynthetic efficiency by more than 50% for P. palmata and U. lactuca, respectively.
 These differences have been linked to their general tolerance towards environmental stressors and internal ROS scavenging abilities.
 Comparing these results with measured and estimated concentrations likely to be found in the environment, reveals a potential issue for future IMTA-facilities.
 Especially when considering that a prerequisite for functional IMTA-facilities is to have the algae in close proximity to the net pens.